Smash Saturday Summer League Rules

 Additionally, there will be a reduced Three (3) game requirement for members of the Full Team.

 -Two (2) Games of the First Four (4) Games must be played by Each player.
-After Game 4, Each player on the Full Team will only be required to Play One (1) Game of however many remain.
+After Game 4, Each player on the Full Team is required to Play One (1) Game of however many remain.

 3. If a team shows without its #4, the Full Team will only be required to play all players once in Games 1 thru 4.
-After Game 4, Each player on the Full Team will only be required to Play One (1) Game of however many remain.
+After Game 4, Each player on the Full Team is required to Play One (1) Game of however many remain.